zeph-turner/QuickquicksortSort/README.md

 with an already-sorted or nearly-sorted list, the runtime can be as bad as O(n^2).
-The problem of bad choice of partition can be mitigated by, instead of choosing a particular array index as the pivot each time, the pivot is chosen strategically by taking the median of three array values or chosen randomly.
+The problem of bad choice of partition can be mitigated by, instead of choosing a particular array index as the pivot each time, choosing the pivot strategically by taking the median of three array values or chosen randomly.

 Consider choosing the median of three array values as the pivot.